bayfrontmedia/bones/_docs/filters.md

 To get a list of all hooked filters (valid for the CLI interface), the `php bones filter:list` command can be used.
 For more information, see [CLI](libraries/cli.md).

+## Caching

+Due to the resource-intensive nature of loading all the filters, when the `filters.cache` config array is `true`, all the instantiated filters will be cached in `storage/app/cache`.

+For this reason, it is important that any environment-specific logic is kept in the `action` method, as `isActive` will not be rechecked when reading from the cache.

+When any changes to filters have been made, the filter cache will need to be cleared.
+You can do so by using the `php bones cache:clear filters` command.

 ## Values

 By default, Bones is set up to filter the following values: